oroinc/documentation/crm/user_guide_marketing_tools/automation/marketing_lists.rst

 - Click :guilabel:`Add`.

 .. image:: ../../img/marketing/list_columns_ex.png
-   :alt: Click add in the columns
+   :alt: An example of several columns added to the marketing list, including contact information

 Use action icons in the last column to edit the grid: